The Acclaimed

-The Acclaimed are an American professional wrestling tag team, consisting of Max Caster and Anthony Bowens, signed to All Elite Wrestling.
-They are former AEW World Tag Team Champions.
+The Acclaimed were an American professional wrestling stable in All Elite Wrestling (AEW).
+The faction consisted of Max Caster and Anthony Bowens – who comprised the main tag team of the group – and Billy Gunn, who served as their manager and wrestled as their partner for six-man tag team matches.
+Bowens and Caster are former one-time AEW World Tag Team Champions and all three are former one-time and the longest-reigning AEW World Trios Champions.

 History

-All Elite Wrestling (2020-present)
+Formation and alliance with The Gunn Club (2020–2022)

-Caster and Bowens were initially performed individually on AEW programming in 2020.
+Caster and Bowens were initially performing individually on AEW programming in 2020.
 Caster first appeared on AEW Dark as a solo act, with Bowens being brought in a month later.
 The idea of putting the two together as a tag team was conceived by Tony Khan, who also named them the Acclaimed.
-Their debut match as a team was against Best Friends; according to Bowens, Khan offered them full-time contracts immediately after the match, on a 5-year deal.
+Their debut match as a team was against Best Friends, during which they established themselves as heels; according to Bowens, Khan offered them full-time contracts immediately after the match, on a 5-year deal.
 On the Holiday Bash special, the Acclaimed challenged the Young Bucks for the AEW World Tag Team Championship, but were unsuccessful.
 Bowens has expressed that initially fan reaction to the team was more negative than expected, which led to him ironically declaring "everyone loves the Acclaimed" in promos.